ruby/fileutils/README.md

 ## License

-The gem is available as open source under the terms of the [The 2-Clause BSD License](https://opensource.org/licenses/BSD-2-Clause).
+The gem is available as open source under the terms of the [2-Clause BSD License](https://opensource.org/licenses/BSD-2-Clause).